New Orleans

 Electric School Bus Goal

-New Orleans does not have an electric school bus goal.
+Neither the City of New Orleans nor the local school district have set an electric school bus goal.

 EV Transit Bus Goal

-New Orleans does not have an EV transit bus goal.
+Neither the City of New Orleans nor the local transit agency have set an electric transit bus goal.

-New Orleans does not have a sustainable freight transportation plan in place nor does it have any policies that address freight efficiency.
+The City of New Orleans does not have a sustainable freight plan or freight mobility plan in place, nor is it pursuing any freight efficiency strategies.

 Entergy New Orleans, an investor-owned utility (IOU) and a subsidiary of Entergy Corporation, is the primary electric and natural gas utility serving the City of New Orleans.
 Entergy New Orleans, which is regulated by the City of New Orleans, offers a portfolio of energy efficiency programs called Energy Smart.
 To learn more about the state requirements for electric and gas efficiency, please visit the Louisiana page of the State Database.